Tips for Closing Up Summer Homes in Westhampton Beach, NY

 2. Unplug all your appliances and electronics

-Unplugging your appliances doesn’t just save electricity; it can also prevent damage if there’s a power surge or lightning strike.
+Unplugging your appliances in your kitchen and throughout the entire home.
+Doing this doesn’t just save electricity; it can also prevent damage if there’s a power surge or lightning strike.
 That’s why it’s a good idea to unplug your electronics even if you’re turning off your circuit breakers.
 A lightning strike will affect any electronics that are plugged in, regardless of whether the circuit breakers are on or off.

 To make sure you’ve unplugged everything, it can be helpful to make a list of all the electronics in your home.
 Mentally go through every room of your home, identifying anything that runs on electricity.

 In addition to obvious electronics such as your television and telephone, think about larger appliances such as your washer and dryer.
 Remember that certain appliances, like your refrigerator, will need to be cleaned and left open to air out.
 You may also want to sprinkle baking soda inside to absorb moisture and help prevent mold.

 3. Prepare for cold weather